dart-archive/rpc/README.md

 1. `handleRequest`

 This method takes a `HttpRequest` and handles it accordingly.
-You should only call it for requests to `/_ah/spi/*`.
+You should only call it for requests to `/_ah/spi/*`, it will return a 501 error response for other requests.
-For other requests the method will do nothing and return `false`.

 ```
 ApiServer api_server;